Your Cart

 • Finished stitch should have the leg of the stitch that’s closest to your dominant hand in the front of the working needle

-In Continental Style, the working yarn is held in your left hand.
+In Continental Style, the working yarn is held in your non-dominant hand.
 Holding it in such a way as to achieve correct tension is key.
-Please see Holding the Yarn.
+Please read Holding the Yarn.

 Hold working yarn* in front of needles.
 Unless this is your first stitch on the row, the yarn will be coming from the working needle (the one in your dominant hand you are working onto) and going to your non-dominant hand, which is how you maintain tension.
 Keep it taut.